 I’ve wanted to do this review since the 783 was revealed at SHOT Show.
 I feel like Remington’s 710 and 770 rifles were missteps, with too many corners cut and I was excited at the prospect of a new budget bolt action rifle to compete with the Savage Axis.
 What I noticed, when I read reviews, was how most people spoke about the relation between this rifle and the Remington 700 and how Remington strategically chose to develop this rifle.
 To be frank, this rifle has nothing to do with the 700 or a clean sheet design by Remington, and everything to do with the Marlin XL7.
 Remington’s parent company purchased Marlin back around the time when Marlin released the XL7, and this is Remington’s version of that rifle.
 From the “Remington CrossFire” system, which is identical or minorly improved from Marlin’s Pro-Fire, to the barrel nut, crown and more, this is very much Remington’s take on a Marlin rifle and not a next generation or lower cost 700.
 That’s not necessarily a bad thing, the Marlin X7’s are known for good accuracy, great trigger, and low price.
-It also makes for a better rifle than the 710 or 770, and better fills the budget gap up to the 700 SPS or 700.
+At $399 in the US or $349 in Canada it also makes for a better rifle than the 710 or 770, and better fills the budget gap up to the 700 SPS or 700.

 My Video Review of the Remington 783